Canon 1D Mark II N vs Sony RX1R II

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark II N vs Sony RX1R II

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II N or the Sony RX1R II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D Mark II N: